How does "online registration" work?

 take credit card orders over the phone.
 Of course, if you’re having trouble with

-the registratin page we can help you by phone.
+the registration page we can help you by phone.

 Can I sign up by email?

-Yes, the registration page explains how.
+Yes, the home page explains how.
 You can even sign up by email if you

 don't have a checking account.
 Most banks offer a check service especially those